rayangdn/thymio-epfl/report.md

 ## Global navigation
 The aim of global navigation is to find a collision-free path from the start position to the goal position.
-To this end, we must gather a global map of the environment, a start and goal position (obtained from the camera at the beginning) , a path planning algorithm (Djikstra's algorithm in our case) and a path following module.
+To this end, we must gather a global map of the environment, a start and goal position, a path planning algorithm and a path following module.

 Furthermore, optimality can be defined with respect to different criteria, such as length, execution time, energy consumption and more.
 In our case, the visibility graph and Djikstra's algorithm allow us to find the shortest path (length) from the start node to the end node, in the context of road-map graphs.